-Staining is an important step in hematology, but traditional staining formulations contain toxic chemicals that pose a health risk for users.
-If the health and safety of laboratory technicians is compromised, it can impact laboratory workflow, and accreditation - the guarantee of providing reliable and reproducible results.
+Staining is an important step in hematology, but traditional staining formulations contain methanol that pose a health risk for users.
+If the health and safety of laboratory technicians is compromised, it can impact laboratory workflow and accreditation - the guarantee of providing reliable and reproducible results.

-To meet these challenges, we offer RAL MCDhTM (Micro Chromatic Detection for hematology).
-A patented, ready-to-use, methanol-free staining formula that eliminates exposure to the high toxicity of traditional formulations.
-MCDh is safer and easier for lab technicians to handle, which improves workflow, and ensures that results are reliable and reproducible.
+To address these challenges, we offer RAL MCDh $^{\text{\tiny TM}}$ (Micro Chromatic Detection for hematology).
+A patented, ready-to-use, methanol-free staining formula that eliminates exposure to the toxic methanol found in traditional formulations.
+MCDh is safer and easier for lab technicians to handle, which improves workflow and ensures that results are reliable and reproducible.